mmaquer2/Software-Tool-Library/README.md

 ## Useful Web API's, frameworks, other tools for developers.

-- This document contains a list of useful software frameworks, libraries, API's I've come across in my work and studies.
+- This document contains a list of useful software frameworks, libraries, and API's I've come across in my work, studies, and free time tinkering.

-1. frameworks/libs
+1. frameworks/libraries
 2. Web Data API's

 ## Frameworks/Libs